NaifAlsultan/typst-quran-package/README.md

 ### Fonts Requirement

 This package requires specific fonts to render the Quranic text.
-These fonts are included in the [`fonts/`](https://github.com/NaifAlsultan/typst-quran-package/tree/main/fonts) directory of this repository.
+These fonts can be found in [`fonts/`](https://github.com/NaifAlsultan/typst-quran-package/tree/main/fonts).

 > [!IMPORTANT]
 > **Do not rename the font files.** The package expects exact filenames (e.g., `QCF4_Hafs_01_W.ttf`).
 If the files are renamed, the package will fail to find the fonts and the text will not render.